gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-03/index.md

-- Allows attaching permission boundaries to the role attached to the server's group role.
+- Allows attaching permission boundaries to the role attached to the server&apos;s group role.